fuyo780/Bac2Feature/README.md

 # Bac2Feature
 Bac2Feature is an interface for predicting bacterial and archaeal traits from 16S rRNA gene sequences.

 Bac2Feature integrates three representative methods for trait prediction and provided them with systematic evaluations for avoiding spurious predictions.
-See details for Citations.
+See Citations for details.
 ## Predicted traits by Bac2Feature
 Currently, Bac2Feature predicts 8 continuous and 10 categorical traits listed below.
 - Continuous traits